 How did this happen?
 How?
 I still don’t understand.
 I cried for nearly four hours off and on that night.
 I couldn’t sleep.
 I couldn’t turn my brain off.
 I was terrified.

 At the same time, I was relieved.
 If his COVID test had been negative, I would be terrified to go home and constantly be wondering, “What if he gets COVID now?”
 At least now I know he has COVID.
-And I know he shouldn’t get it again.
+And I know (or hope) that he won’t get it again.

 It has now been over five days since arriving at the hospital.
 Lincoln is starting to feel a little better.
 Little glimpses of my happy son are peeking out for 30 minutes at a time.
 He is sleeping 16+ hours a day and for the first time today, he finally ate something (a banana and a pouch of apple sauce).
 I can’t even bribe him to eat chocolate pudding or chocolate milk or chocolate ice cream — and this is my kid who asks me first thing in the morning, “Mama, are you hiding chocolate from me?” nearly every morning.